mayankshouche/DSLabFinalProject/index.md

 ![](images/democratic_mentions.png)

+## Final Thoughts
+The vectorization and LDA pair allowed us to generate realistic topics within our dataset.
+A possible area improvement is our n-gram generation and word inverse frequence weights.
+In the future we can improve our vectorization tool to provide more information packed n-grams and choose a topic model that is more natural.

 # Classification With a Small Dataset

 ## Overview

 This section covers our efforts to create a classification model for a small version of our dataset focusing on the 2020 election.
-We only had about 2000 labeled tweets, which is comparatively small for a language classification dataset, so we were curious whether BERT would be able to learn enough to produce classifiable embeddings.
+We only had about 2000 labeled tweets, which is comparatively small for a language classification dataset, so we were curious whether BERT would be able to learn enough to produce classifiable embedding.

 ## Getting Started With BERT